How to

 When your application has been processed

-If the paternity or co-maternity is recognised, NAV will submit the decision to the Norwegian Tax Administration (Skatteetaten) for registration.
+If the paternity or co-maternity is approved, Nav will submit the decision to the Norwegian Tax Administration (Skatteetaten) for registration.